inf380p/inf380p.github.io/_posts/RosalindBradshaw/2022-11-13-RosalindBradshaw's-Final-Project-Interface-Draft.md

 `functions` to enable each section of the maze to be drawn as the player gets to it.
 There will be some roadblocks with that, with a notable one being how to accurately and consistenly draw curved lines between two given grid points.
 I'm sure it can be done, it will just be a matter of figuring out the exact math to make it happen.
 After that, the next goal will be to code the help button within the expanded `turtle class`.

+#### Work Plan Revisions
+Based on my feed back from my group yesterday, I feel comfortable with my work plan as it is laid out currently.

+If I have time near the end of the semeseter and everything else has been done, I might explore adding in some more levels to my game, or an End Credits sequence.